-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact f) For a Project within the vicinity of a private airstrip, would the Project ex people residing or working in the Pr area to excessive noise levels? • \boxtimes Discussion: roject is not located within the vicinity of a private ai to result the Mitigation Measures: None OPULATION AND HOUSING - Wou Induce substantial population growt an area, either directly (for example h in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact e) For a Project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the Project expose people residing or working in the Proarea to excessive noise levels? e e \boxtimes located Discussion: roject is located approximately 11 mild within its airport land use plan.
+Not an airport land use plan.
+Mitigation Measures: None f) For a Project within the vicinity of a private airstrip, would the Project expeople residing or working in the Proarea to excessive noise levels? \boxtimes Discussion: roject is not located within the vicinity t located in the vicinity of a private air to result the Mitigation Measures: None OPULATION AND HOUSING - Would Induce substantial population growth an area, either directly (for example, proposing new homes and business or indirectly (for example, through example). n in by es) ∇ 7 of roads or other infrastructure)?

 The Project applicant seeks a Conditional Use Permit (CUP) for the development of a facility for the indoor cultivation and processing of medical marijuana.
-The proposed facility consists of a single, twostory, free standing tilt up/greenhouse structure.
-Approximately 15,729 sf of building space on the 1st floor will be dedicated for reception, conference room, office support, breakroom, cultivation/processing, and approximately 13,464 sf will be used for greenhouse grow space on the 2nd floor.
-In total the Project will contain approximately 29,193 sf of total building area.
+The proposed facility consists of two attached, two-story cultivation buildings together totaling approximately 69,000 square feet (SF) in building area.
+Approximately 3,131 sf of total building space will be dedicated for administration, and approximately 3,388 total sf will be used for cultivation processing and 62,421 sf for cultivation.
 The Project is compatible with operations and uses permitted in the Light Industrial (I-L) zone with the approval of the CUP.
 The Project is expected to be developed in one phase.
-When fully staffed, the facility is estimated to staff approximately 20 employees.
+When fully staffed, the facility is estimated to staff approximately 30 employees.
 The proposed Project may encourage relocation for employment.
 However, the number of employees would be relatively minor considering the facility's purpose and in comparison with other light industrial uses.